Japan charges Americans with helping Ghosn flee, jump bail

-Prosecutors said the Taylors were formally charged Monday with helping a criminal escape.
-The prosecutors had been seeking their extradition for months after they were arrested and detained in the U.S. last May.
+Prosecutors said the Taylors were formally charged with helping a criminal escape, although dates and other details of a trial were undecided.
+The prosecutors sought their extradition for months after they were arrested and detained in the Boston area last May.

+Tokyo Deputy Chief Prosecutor Hiroshi Yamamoto said Monday was the last day the Taylors could have been detained without charges under Japanese law.

+Now that they have been charged they can continue to be detained.
+A court will decide whether they will be granted bail.

 The Taylors were not immediately available for comment, as is standard in Japan’s criminal system, where more than 99% of those who go on trial are found guilty.